Knewton/Zoidberg/EXAMPLE.md

     money owned by Jacob = 0.04
     money owned by Jacob + 0.05
     money owned by Jacob + 0.1
-    dime owned by Jacob = 1
+    nickels owned by Jacob = 1
-    nickel owned by Jacob = 1
+    dimes owned by Jacob = 1
     pennies owned by Jacob = 4

 ## Correct response